ppkgtmm/go-now/README.md

 # go now

 A simple web app help choosing places for trips in each season.
 Users can find places to travel in each season or randomly pick a place.
 This project was built to help learning about front-end web development using javascript framework (React JS).
 There were some back-end work like connecteing to a cloud storage to retrive image metadata (URL) involved.
 The used data was manually collected from many sites.
-Lastly, the project is built using
+I started the project and completed it in the first half of 2020 but found that there were many things I could improve.
+So, I decided to refactor the project and use helping tools to save time and effort.
+The latest version of project is built using

 * Create React App
 * Redux